 Roth IRA Conversions

 A Roth IRA conversion occurs when one converts a pre-tax IRA to Roth IRA.
-The benefit of doing a Roth IRA conversion is that one is able to turn pre-tax IRA funds that will ultimately be subject to tax upon a distribution and a required minimum distribution (RMD) after the age of 72.
+The benefit of doing a Roth IRA conversion is that one is able to turn pre-tax IRA funds that will ultimately be subject to tax upon a distribution and a required minimum distribution (RMD) after the age of 73 to tax-free income.
 The downside is that a Roth IRA conversion is subject to income tax based on the value of the pre-tax IRA that was converted.
 Whereas, a Roth IRA is not subject to any RMDs and any distribution of converted Roth IRA funds could be tax-free, subject to certain restrictions.
-Let’s get into the different Roth IRA conversion distribution scenarios, which is a bit more complex than the Roth IRA contribution distribution rules.
+Let’s get into the different Roth IRA conversion distribution scenarios, which are a bit more complex than the Roth IRA contribution distribution rules.

 Pre-tax IRA Converted to Roth

-When one converts a pre-tax IRA to Roth IRA, in general, one must wait at least five years to take out the converted amount as a Roth IRA distribution tax-free.
+The first item to examine when determining when a Roth IRA of converted funds would be taxable is the five-year rule.
+If one is under the age of 591/2 and does a Roth IRA conversion, one must wait at least five years to take out the converted amount as a Roth IRA distribution tax-free.
 Just like the quirky Roth IRA contribution timing rules, the Roth IRA conversion is deemed to have occurred as of January 1st of that year, even if the conversion was made on December 31.
 In other words, unlike a Roth IRA contribution which allows Roth IRA contributions to be taken out tax-free at any time, when it comes to a Roth IRA conversion of pre-tax funds, if the Roth IRA owner is under the age of 59 1/2, he or she must wait at least five years before taking a tax-free distribution of the converted Roth IRA amount.

-In such a case, the Roth IRA distribution would be subject to a 10% early distribution penalty.
 However, if one is over the age of 59 1/2, one can take a distribution of the funds converted anytime without having to satisfy the five-year rules and pay no 10% early distribution penalty.
 Note – this exception only applies to the converted Roth IRA amount.
-Any earnings on the amount of funds converted to Roth IRA can only be taken out tax-free if the Roth IRA owner is over the age of 59 1/2.
-In addition, unlike the five-year rule for Roth IRA contributions, in the case of Roth IRA conversions, each Roth IRA conversion amount has its own five-year time period, which basically means that the oldest Roth IRA conversions are withdrawn first, and the most recent conversions are withdrawn last.
+Any earnings on the amount of funds converted to a Roth IRA can only be taken out tax-free if the Roth IRA owner is over the age of 59 ½ and the Roth IRA has been opened at least 5 years.
+In addition, unlike the five-year rule for Roth IRA contributions, in the case of Roth IRA conversions, each Roth IRA conversion amount has its own five-year time period, which means that the oldest Roth IRA conversions are withdrawn first, and the most recent conversions are withdrawn last.

 After-Tax IRA Converted to Roth

 The rules for conversions of after-tax IRA funds to Roth are slightly different than the rules for pre-tax IRA conversions.
-After-tax IRA contributions are not tax deductible and are really only made in very rare circumstances, such as for a backdoor Roth IRA.
+After-tax IRA contributions are not tax deductible and are only made in very rare circumstances, such as for a backdoor Roth IRA.

 Under Internal Revenue Code Section 408(d)(2), the aggregation rules hold that when an individual has multiple pre-tax IRAs, they will all be treated as one account when determining the tax consequences of any distributions (including a distribution out of the account for a Roth conversion).
-Hence, when converting an after-tax IRA to Roth IRA, one has to take into account all other pre-tax IRAs to determine the percentage of the converted amount that will be eligible for the Roth conversion.
+Hence, when converting an after-tax IRA to a Roth IRA, one has to take into account all other pre-tax IRAs to determine the percentage of the converted amount that will be eligible for the Roth conversion.
 Whereas, if one if converting after-tax IRA funds to Roth and does not have any pre-tax IRAs, then the entire amount of the after-tax IRA can be converted to Roth.

 Conversions of after-tax funds to Roth IRA are not subject to the five-year rule for the contributed amount, but earnings are subject to the 59 1/2- and five-year rule.
 Hence, if one converted after-tax IRA funds to Roth and is under the age of 59 1/2, one can take the amount converted to Roth IRA anytime without tax or penalty.
-While, pre-tax IRA funds converted to Roth, would be subject to the five-year rule if the Roth IRA owner is under the age of 59 1/2
+While pre-tax IRA funds converted to Roth, would be subject to the five-year rule if the Roth IRA owner is under the age of 59 1/2

 Roth 401(k) Plan Rollover to a Roth IRA

 One of the most popular ways of funding a Roth IRA is through a rollover.
-In general, one can only rollover funds from a 401(k) plan if you have satisfied a plan triggering event.
-A plan triggering event typically occurs when you reach the age of 59 1/2, leave your job, or the plan is terminated.
+In general, one can only rollover funds from a 401(k) plan if you have satisfied a plan-triggering event.
+A plan-triggering event typically occurs when you reach the age of 59 1/2, leave your job or the plan is terminated.
 Otherwise, other than for a hardship distribution or an in-plan service withdrawal exception, one is not permitted to take a distribution from a 401(k) plan, including an IRA rollover.

 If one has satisfied the plan triggering rules, one can rollover a Roth 401(k) to a Roth IRA tax-free.
 It is important to remember that even if you have satisfied the five-year rule in the 401(k) plan, you must also satisfy the five-year rule in a Roth IRA.
 However, the five-year Roth IRA clock starts ticking the year you make any Roth IRA contribution.
 Thus, so long as you have made a Roth IRA contribution to any Roth IRA, those years will count towards any Roth IRA five-year clock.
 This is the reason I always tell clients to make a $1 Roth IRA contribution the year they start working so they can make sure the five-year clock starts ticking for all future Roth IRAs.